theodo/toilet-chrome-extension/README.md

 Toilet
 ======

-This is the chrome extension version of toilet, the ubuntu app indicator that tells you if the toilets of Theodo are available.
+This is the chrome extension version of toilet, the ubuntu app indicator that tells you if the toilets of Theodo are free.